Alluxio/alluxio/docs/en/S3-API.md

 ---
 layout: global
-title: S3 Client
+title: S3 API
-nickname: S3 Client
+nickname: S3 API
-group: Clients
+group: APIs
-priority: 6
+priority: 0
 ---

+TODO(Calvin): Update content.
+When should users use this?
+Should this doc be marked experimental?

 * Table of Contents
 {:toc}